 - Click the Apple icon in the top left corner of the desktop.
-A menu displays. - 2.
-Select System Preferences.
+A menu displays. - Select System Preferences.
 The System Preferences window displays. - 3.
-Click Network. - Verify that Ethernet, located in the list on the left, is highlighted and displays Connected.
+Click Network. - Verify that Ethernet, located in the list on the left, is highlighted and displays Connected. - 5.
+Click Assist Me. - 6.
+Follow the instructions in the Network Diagnostics Assistant.